Vegan Thai Chopped Salad

 The star of the recipe is the medley of fresh vegetables like cabbage, carrot and cucumber.
 Baked tofu adds provides a satisfying protein element that complements the veggies and brown rice lends a chewy, hearty texture and makes this salad substantial enough for a meal.

-For more meal prep-friendly salads, this orzo salad, edamame quinoa salad and roasted cauliflower salad are all delicious too.
+For more meal prep-friendly salads, this Mediterranean orzo salad, edamame quinoa salad and roasted cauliflower salad are all delicious too.

 Ingredient Notes